SamuelPloskonka/au-code-repro/README.md

 To check that your changes have been pushed you can navigate to the file you changed on GitHub and view it. *GitHub* also has a nice way of visualising the change history of a file.
 When you have opened the file on **GitHub** you can click 'History' button and you will see all commits that have affected the file.
 If you click on the commit code you will see the changes made for that commit.

-### Task 4: Invite a collaborator to your GitHub repository
+### Task 4: Invite a collaborator to your GitHub repository.

 It's time to collaborate!
 You will need a friend for this. :)